 Ontario All-Star roster:

-Goalkeeper Jim Nicholl (Hamilton); fullbacks J. Sexton (Hamilton), Alex Shaw (Toronto Thistles); half-backs Ostap Steckiw (Rochester Ukrainians), B. Bennett (Belfast United), Walter Zakaluzny (Toronto Thistles); forwards J. Giffen (Belfast United), M. Csurgó (Hamilton Hungaria), Johnny Richmond, F. Gear, Myron Bereza (Rochester Ukrainians).
-Subs: W. Robinson (Toronto Thistles), J. McManus (Windsor), Lawrie.
+Goalkeeper Jim Nicholl (Hamilton); fullbacks John Sexton (Hamilton), Alex Shaw (Toronto Thistles); half-backs Ostap Steckiw (Rochester Ukrainians), B. Bennett (Belfast United), Walter Zakaluzny (Toronto Thistles); forwards J. Giffen (Belfast United), M. Csurgó (Hamilton Hungaria), Johnny Richmond, F. Gear, Myron Bereza (Rochester Ukrainians).
+Subs: W. Robinson (Toronto Thistles), J. McManus (Windsor), Alex Lawrie.